 Jeremiah 14:10-12 Thus saith the Lord to this people, They have loved to wander, and they have not spared, therefore God has not prospered them; now will he remember their iniquity.
 11 And the Lord said to me, Pray not for this people for their good:

 12 for though they fast, I will not hear their supplication; and though they offer whole-burnt-offerings and sacrifices, I will take no pleasure in them: for I will consume them with sword, and with famine, and with pestilence.
 (Brenton)

-This series, also part of the ‘Awareness Series’, will deal with unanswered prayer.
+This series, also part of the ‘Awareness Series’, will deal with and solve the unanswered prayer mystery.
 Make sure you are listening for His answer is one suggestion.
 Oops, I meant to say do not decide that God did not answer until you are sure you were listening.

 Why didn’t God answer my prayer?
 Have you ever thought about this or asked yourself that question?
 You are not alone, many have been in this place.
 This series will give Bible-based answers.

 I must urge you to take the time to read the Scriptures and pray for understanding.
 The following lists a few reasons God does not answer prayer.

 Vain repetitions or large amounts of useless and repeated words are not okay.
 Jesus said, “And when you pray, do not use worthless repetitions like the [unconverted] Gentiles, for they think their lengthy, repetitious wording [in prayer] is more likely to be heard [by God]” [Matthew 6:7 (AUV)].